dbursztynowski/5g-taskforce/open5gs/README.md

 <img src="/figures/open5gs-ueransim-arch.jpg" alt="Open5GS/UERANSIM architecture" width="600" style="display: block; margin: 0 auto" />
 </p>

+If you cloned this repository, it is ready to use and you can implement the entire platform (Open5GS and UERANSIM) fully customized to our needs.
+In this case you can skip section **Prepare Open5GS Helm chart** below and go directly to step [Deploy Open5GS](deploy-open5gs).
+This is the recommended approach to do the lab.
+However, if you are interested in the details of the modifications necessary to run the platform on Raspberry Pi, you may want to start from scratch and follow all steps beginning from [Prepare Open5GS Helm chart](prepare-open5gs-helm-chart).

 # Prepare Open5GS Helm chart

+If you cloned this repository, you are ready to go directly to step [Deploy Open5GS](deploy-open5gs).
+This section is for newcomers and/or users interested in the adaptations required for deploying Gradiant Open5GS/UERANSIM on ARM64/Raspberry Pi.

 ## Download Open5GS Helm chart